juliajung11/website.code/content/home/teaching.md

 # Order that this section will appear in.
 weight = 30
 +++
-# _"Professor Jung is incredibly passionate about this subject and helped me cultivate a deep and vibrant understanding of Chinese  politics.
-She values discussion and a variety of viewpoints in class and helps foster student growth and participation.
-She has  been one of the most encouraging professors to me personally this semester!"
-(Student Evaluation, Spring 2023, POL 4680)_

-# _"Professor Jung was amazing.
-She was constantly engaging and enthusiastic.
-She created a very positive class environment.
-She  was also really understanding and receptive to any suggestions or clarifications.
-She also took the time to answer our questions  and get to know us as individuals.
-10/10 would recommend this course to others, specifically a thank you to Professor Jung!"
-(Student Evaluation, Fall 2022, POL 2700)_

 ### Course Instructor
 + <b> The Science of Politics (Research Methods)</b>, POLSC 2500, Spring 2024
-#    - Expected to teach in Spring 2024
 + <b> Introduction to International Relations</b>, POLSC 1400, Fall 2023
-#    - Currently teaching in Fall 2023
 + <b> Chinese Politics and Foreign Policy </b>, POLSC 4680, Spring 2023
-#    - Course Evaluation (average): 4.60/5.00
-#    - Diversity and Inclusion Teaching: 4.72/5.00
 + <b> Comparative Political System </b>, POLSC 2700, Fall 2022
-#    - Course Evaluation (average): 4.56/5.00
-#    - Diversity and Inclusion Teaching: 4.81/5.00

 ### Teaching Assistant
 - United States Constitutional Rights, POLSC 4210, Fall 2021.